Thursday, November 18, 2010

 “The real advantage which truth has consists in this, that when an opinion is true, it may be extinguished once, twice, or many times, but in the course of ages there will generally be found persons to rediscover it…”

-Mill’s definition of public opinion: “…they are always a mass, that is to say, collective mediocrity.”
+Mill’s definition of public opinion would describe modern Islam: “…they are always a mass, that is to say, collective mediocrity.”

-Lack of eccentricity in society is “the chief danger of the time.”
+Lack of eccentricity in society was, in Mill's day, he wrote “the chief danger of the time.”

 “The greater part of the world has, properly speaking, no history, because the despotism of Custom is complete.
 This is the case over the whole East.
 Custom is there, in all things, the final appeal; justice and right mean conformity to custom; the argument of custom no one, unless some tyrant intoxicated with power, thinks of resisting.”